modelscope/ReMe/doc/quick_start.md

     print(response.json())
 ```

-Here, we have prepared a [simple react agent](../cookbook/simple_demo/simple_demo.py) to demonstrate how to enhance its
-capabilities by integrating a summarizer and a retriever, thereby achieving better performance.
+🎭 **Want to See It in Action?** We've prepared a [simple react agent](./cookbook/simple_demo/simple_demo.py) that demonstrates how to enhance agent capabilities by integrating summarizer and retriever components, achieving significantly better performance.

 ## 🐛 Common Issues